apache/dubbo-go-samples/generic/README.md

 ### Client

-There are two ways to launch a Dubbo-Go client: using GoLand OR using command line tool.
+There are two ways to launch a Dubbo-Go client: using GoLand or using command line tool.

 Using GoLand.
 Please select `v3config-generic/generic-default-go-client` from Configurations at top-right corner, and then click Run button.

-Using command line tool. `$ProjectRootDir` is the root directory of the dubbo-go-samples project.
+Using command line tool.
+The `$ProjectRootDir` is the root directory of the dubbo-go-samples project.

 ```shell
 cd $ProjectRootDir/generic/default/go-client/cmd \